• Share this on:

 Europe's largest destinations for fruit and vegetables

-The Netherlands, Germany and France (Western Europe), Italy and Spain (Southern Europe), and the United Kingdom (Northern Europe) are the largest destinations for fruit and vegetables from developing countries.
+The Netherlands, Germany and France (Western Europe), Spain and Italy (Southern Europe), and the United Kingdom (Northern Europe) are the largest destinations for fruit and vegetables from developing countries.
 Buyers in these countries have gained a lot of experience in importing fresh fruits and vegetables from developing countries.
 For that reason, you can best focus on these countries.

 Tips:

-• Find out who the major food retailers are in each European country at Retail-index.com.
+• Find out who the major food retailers are in each European country at Retail-index.com(only Portuguese data are available for free).
 Use our tips for finding buyers to learn how to find the right entry to the European market.

 • Meet with importers and distributors from all over Europe at Fruit Logistica in Berlin or Fruit Attraction in Madrid.
 These are the two largest trade fairs for fruit and vegetables in Europe.